FAL0258/FAL0258/Readme.md

 # About Me

 Hello, I'm Falcon!
-Currently studying at The Chinese University of Hong Kong.
+Currently studying Computer Engineering at The Chinese University of Hong Kong.

 * Interested Field:
-  * Machine Learning
+  * Statistics
-  * Web Dev
+  * Any Programming things

 * Hobbies:
   * Learning new and challenging stuff